Sanket-Drake/rajul-gatsby/src/pages/blog/offset-printing.md

 templateKey: blog-post
 title: Offset Printing
 date: 2016-12-17T15:04:10.000Z
+description: >-
+  The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
 path: cosmetic-dentistry
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
-feature: true
-tags:
-  - flavor
-  - tasting
 shortBio: >-
   We offer in-office tooth whitening with a prescription strength whitening agent that is both safe and effective.
 Whitening trays are also avaialbe to whiten your teeth in the comfort of your own home.
-Porcelain veneers are a great option for masking chipped, discolored, or slightly misaligned teeth.
+Porcelain veneers are a great option for masking chipped, discolored, or slightly misaligned teeth..
+feature: true
 serviceIcon: /img/offset-printing.jpg
-order: 1
 portfolioImage1:
   - image: /img/offset-printing.jpg
     text: Alt